 The Living Goddess (Kumari) is taken from her temple on a palanquin while leading a parade through the streets of Kathmandu to thank Lord Indra.
 The procession of chariots, masked dancers that represents the deities and demons are the main highlights of this festival.

 The people of Kathmandu released Indra upon Dakini's request.
-Dagini promised timely rainfall and good harvest to the denizens of Kathmandu as a token of her appreciation.
+Dagini promised timely rainfall and good harvest to the residents of Kathmandu as a token of her appreciation.
 She brought the people of Kathmandu who died that year to heaven.
-Indra Jatra has been observed with fervor ever since at the Kathmandu Durbar Square.
+Indra Jatra has been observed with enthusiasm ever since at the Kathmandu Durbar Square.